convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/components/sliding-tab-item.md

 Badge | The initial badge value.
 The number can be changed through the SuperTabsController provider.
 Icon Name | Specifies the icon to be used in the tab.
 Title | The title of the tab to display.
+Comment | Describes the object comment to include in the documentation report.
+This property generally contains an explanation about the object.
+Identifier | Defines the component identifier.
+Is active | Defines whether the component is active.
+Page | Defines the associated page.